Picture Of The 13 Original Colonies

 12. Pennsylvania: Founded in 1681 by William Penn, Pennsylvania was established as a haven for Quakers who sought religious freedom.
 Penn's "holy experiment" promoted religious tolerance, peaceful relations with Native Americans, and democratic governance.
 Pennsylvania's economy was based on agriculture, trade, and manufacturing.
 Philadelphia became a major center of commerce and culture, attracting settlers from various backgrounds.

 13. Georgia: Established in 1733, Georgia was the last of the 13 original colonies to be founded.
 It was established by James Oglethorpe as a refuge for debtors and as a buffer against Spanish Florida.
 Georgia's early years were marked by strict regulations and limited economic success.
-However, the colony eventually developed a plantation-based economy reliant on enslaved labor, similar to the Carolinas.
+On the flip side, the colony eventually developed a plantation-based economy reliant on enslaved labor, similar to the Carolinas.

 Trends and Latest Developments